Hughes-Stovin syndrome (HSS) is a vasculitis that predominantly affects large vessels. The disease bears some resemblance to Behçet disease.

 course: runs anteromedially through the ischioanal fossa to reach the deep portion of the ex...

-The inferior sagittal sinus is one of the dural venous sinuses and runs along the inferior edge of the falx cerebri.
-It runs from front to back (same as the superior sagittal sinus) and drains into the straight sinus.
-It receives tributaries from the falx itself as well as some small veins from ...
+The inferior sagittal sinus is one of the dural venous sinuses and runs along the inferior (free) edge of the falx cerebri.
+It runs from anterior to posterior, the same as the superior sagittal sinus, and drains into the straight sinus.
+It receives tributaries from the falx itself as well as som...

 The inferior thoracic aperture connects the thorax with the abdomen.